Not in My Name Calls for Justice for Bergview College Rape Victim, SA Agrees

 What did Not in My Name say?

 In an interview with eNCA, the organisation's spokesperson, Themba Masango, said similar incidents have become too common in South Africa.
-The organisation also said what is disturbing was that the school and the principal, Jaco Pieterse, were nonchalant about the incident.
+The organisation also said that what was disturbing was that the school and the principal, Jaco Pieterse, were nonchalant about the incident.
 He slammed the school for allegedly demanding sick notes from the parents and dealing with the case in an insensitive manner.

 "This needs to come to an end.
 The perpetrator needs to be found, and the way the perpetrator will be found is if law enforcement goes to the school and every single staff member from the gardener through to the principal has been vetted and tested," he said.